 Mystics look at the crowded ways of life and believe there is more to living than sleeping, waking, working and dying.
 They seek meaning and want their lives to matter.
 They understand that life is short and that what we do here is important.
 The further along the path a mystic travels, the less selfish they become.
-As they gain an understanding of the dynamics of power versus love, and service to self versus service to others, mystics learn to choose and infuse their lives with loving service.
+As they gain an understanding of the dynamics of power versus love, and service to others versus service to self, mystics learn to choose and infuse their lives with loving service and compassion.
 They do this not because they are seeking spiritual advancement, but because it is the natural outcome of being on a mystical path.

 Mystics Love Symbols and Metaphors

 Mystics know that life is always bringing them clues about the past, present, and future.
 Symbols are signs that stand for something.
 Mystics develop their awareness to recognize the symbols that are sent to them by Source via their waking, daydreaming and night-dreaming states.
 Mystics know that dreams are a form of spiritual communication.
 They instinctively know these symbols are meant to enrich their lives.
 And as we move further along the path, mystics come to understand that life itself is it’s a form of dreaming that brings us one symbol after another.
-As mystics move further down the path, a form of symbol communication develops between student and source—where source sends symbols to the student as a means of personal interaction.
+As mystics continue to advance, a form of symbol communication develops between Source and student—where Source continually sends symbols to the student as a means of personal interaction and communication.